EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

 ## Abstract

 Ecosystem sustainable use requires reliable information about its biotic and abiotic structure and functioning.
 Accurate knowledge of trophic relations is central for the understanding of ecosystem dynamics, which in turn, is essential for food web stability analyzes and the development of sustainable practices.
 There is a rapid growth in the knowledge on how belowground biodiversity regulates the structure and functioning of terrestrial ecosystems.
 Although, the available information about trophic relationships is hard to find and fragmented.
-This gathering the information available worldwide about the food resources of soil microarthropods.
-From the 3105 hits of the initial search on food resources of soil microarthropods, only a total of 196 published works related particular species, genera, and families to particular trophic resources, the majority of them dealing with soils of the Palearctic region.
-From the 196 publications we extracted 3009 records relating specific taxonomic groups to their trophic resources, 20% mention saprophytic fungi as a food resource, 16% cite microfauna, 11% mention bacteria, 10% litter and 8% cite Springtails.
-The available information was highly skewed, the 73.71% comes from Acari, and within these, 50.62% correspond just to Sarcoptiformes.
-For Collembola, the literature is scarce, the majority coming from Arthropleona.
-This review highlights the general lack of information relating species, genera, and families of the soil microarthropods to specific trophic resources.
-It also highlights that available research mostly comes from European sites, with the use of trophic resources by the microarthropods of the majority of the soils in other parts of the world still largely unknown.
+Most of the informations available worldwide about the food resources of soil microarthropods suggested that out of 3105 hits of initial research on this aspect only a total of 196 published works related particular species, genera, and families to particular trophic resources, the majority of them dealing with soils of the Palearctic region.
+From the 196 publications we extracted 3009 records relating specific taxonomic groups to their trophic resources, 20 percent mention saprophytic fungi as a food resource, 16 percent cite microfauna, 11 percent mention bacteria, 10 percent litter and 8 percent cite Springtails.
+The available information was highly skewed, the 73.71 percent comes from Acari, and within these, 50.62 percent correspond just to Sarcoptiformes.
+The literature on Collembola is very scarce and most of the information is on arthropleona.
+The review also highlights that available research on the use of trophic resources comes from European sites and the information on this aspect from other parts of the soils of the world is still at large but unknown.

  **Keywords**: food web; trophic ecology; soil microarthropods; Acari;
  Collembola

 ## Introduction

-Only in the last few decades, sustainable use of the soil has come sharply into focus.
-The report on Global Biodiversity and Ecosystem Services [@IPBES2019], and the recent State of Knowledge of Soil Biodiversity [@FAO2020] clearly state the importance of the soil ecosystem and the central role that soil biodiversity plays on ecosystem services.
+In the last few decades, sustainable use of the soil has come sharply into focus.
+The report on Global Biodiversity and Ecosystem Services [@IPBES2019], and the recent State of Knowledge of Soil Biodiversity [@FAO2020] clearly indicate the importance of the soil ecosystem and the central role that soil biodiversity plays on ecosystem services.
 However, critical information is lacking on edaphic biodiversity and interaction webs for most soils.

 The view about the edaphic biota has changed in recent years.
-Much of the work on taxonomic descriptions, richness, biodiversity estimation, and microenvironments [@Anderson1978; @Petersen1982], highlights the fragility and need for the conservation of soils, and soil biodiversity [@FAO2020; @Walker1992].
-The focus has gradually shifted towards the study of the functioning of the soil ecosystem, in which the interactions between the biota and the edaphic environment hierarchically affect its structure and functioning of the edaphic ecosystem [@Barrios2007; @Behan-Pelletier1999; @Brussaard1997; @Lavelle2006].
+Most of the work on taxonomic descriptions, richness, biodiversity estimation, and microenvironments [@Anderson1978; @Petersen1982], highlights the fragility and need for the conservation of soils, and soil biodiversity [@FAO2020; @Walker1992].
+The focus has gradually shifted towards the study of the soil ecosystem’s functioning, in which the interactions between the biota and the edaphic environment hierarchically affect its structure and functioning [@Barrios2007; @Behan-Pelletier1999; @Brussaard1997; @Lavelle2006].
 The relationships of species richness with ecosystem dynamics allow establishing causal relationships between the characteristics of the organisms present and the processes and services of the ecosystem [@Hooper2005; @Martin-Lopez2007] in natural as well as in managed environments [@Wall2012].

-The soil microarthropods is mainly constituted by microarthropods belonging to the Subclasses Acari and Collembola (following Kranz and Walter, 2009; Hopkin 2007) that inhabit the upper soil horizons [@Martinez2009], where complex communities are developed and maintained.
+The soil microarthropods mainly consists of microarthropods belonging to the Subclasses Acari and Collembola (following Kranz and Walter, 2009; Hopkin 2007) that inhabit the upper soil horizons [@Martinez2009], where complex communities are developed and maintained.
 These communities are influenced by a high microhabitat heterogeneity and the number of food resources available [@Anderson1977; @Anderson1978; @Lavelle2001], which provide a wide and varied set of ecological niches [@Nielsen2010; @Wallwork1958].
 The microarthropods, through its trophic relationships, contributes to the edaphic functioning through the fragmentation of organic matter, the nutrient cycle dynamics, the transport of microflora propagules, and the regulation of microflora and microfauna populations that affect primary production [@Brussaard1997; @Cragg2001; @Lavelle1996; @Wall2012; @FAO2020].

  <!-- ESTE PARRAFO SOBRE LA IMPORTANCIA DE LAS REDES ES UN POCO REDUNDANTE quizas moverlo hacia abajo